-The IPA recommends that the basic strategy from the 2013 Procurement Plan be slightly modified.
+The IPA recommends that the basic strategy discussed in from the 2013 Procurement Plan be slightly modified.
 The procurement goal for a mid-April 2014 procurement event is to hedge 106% of the expected load forecast for June-October 2014 and 75% for November 2014 - May 2015.
-The Agency recommends that the utilities update their load forecasts in March 2014, and that the recommendations in Table 7-4 through Table 7-11 be recomputed.
+The Agency recommends that the utilities update their load forecasts in March 2014 subject to the consensus of the utilities.
+IPA, ICC Staff, Procurement Administrator(s) and Procurement Monitor, and that the recommendations in Table 7-4 Table 7-4 through Table 7-11 be recomputed and further include the impact of any partial curtailment of long term renewable contracts.2

 The March 2014, forecasts should include the effect of approved energy efficiency programs and provide the expected case as well as the high and low scenarios.
-Absent any large reduction in the Required Purchase Amounts, a procurement event should be held in April, 2014 for each utility to acquire contracts: for Ameren in the Required Purchase Amounts of Table 7-4, Table 7-6, and Table 7-7 and for ComEd in the Required Purchase Amounts of Table 7-10, and Table 7-11.
+Absent any large reduction in the Required Purchase Amounts, a procurement event should be held in April, 2014 for each utility to acquire contracts: for Ameren in the Required Purchase Amounts of Comment: The current contracted supply appears to include the full quantity associated with the long term renewable contracts.
+Ameren projects this will be proportionally curtailed across the planning horizon as illustrated by the IPA in Table 8-3 later in the plan.
+The IPA may wish to adjust the current contracted supply downward in the below tables to reflect the expectation of curtailment associated with Table 8-3.
+Or as an alternative, the IPA could leave the tables as is and footnote that the tables do not include proportional curtailments and if the ICC approves a curtailment, the quantities of current contracted supply will be adjusted downward to reflect the proportional curtailment when the March 2013 forecast update is provided and consensus is reached among the aforementioned parties.

+Table 7-4Table 7-4, Table 7-6, and Table 7-7 and for ComEd in the Required Purchase Amounts of Table 7-8, Table 7-10, and Table 7-11.

 During the summer of 2014, the Agency will determine whether it is worthwhile, considering the value at risk and the procurement cost, to have a procurement event in September to bring the hedge levels to "fully hedged" for the period November 2014 - May 2015.
-The decision will take into account the utilities' July 2014 forecasts, expanded to include the November 2014 to May 2015 period.
+The decision will take into account the utilities' July 2014 forecasts, expanded to include the November 2014 to May 2015 period- (this forecast will have no impact on the partial curtailment of long term renewable contracts which would have occurred prior to the 2014/2015 plan year and will be based on the March 2014 forecast)...
 Currently, for example, the unhedged volumes suggest that the IPA would have a September 2014 procurement event to acquire contracts for ComEd in the Required Purchase Amounts of Table 7-9, and no procurement event for Ameren.

 Mid-April Mid-Sept.
 2014 Procurement

-June 2014-May 2015 (Upcoming Delivery Year) Upcoming Delivery Year+2 November 2014- May 2015
+June 2014-May 2015 (Upcoming Delivery Year) 2015 (Upcoming Delivery Delivery

 106% (June-Oct.)
 75% (NovMay) 50% 25% 106%